 Section 36.
 Minnesota working family credit.
 Provides that the section of the Internal Revenue Code that requires a Social Security number for claimants and qualifying children does not apply for purposes of claiming the Minnesota working family credit.
 An individual taxpayer identification number (ITIN) could be used to claim the credit.
 Modifies the structure of the working family credit to equal 4% of the first \$8,750 of earned income, increased by \$925 for taxpayers with one qualifying older child, \$2,100 for taxpayers with two or more qualifying older children, or \$2,500 for taxpayers with three or more qualifying older children.
-"Qualifying older child" means a qualifying child under the Internal Revenue Code age 18-24.
 Phases out the credit with the child tax credit in section 34.
 For taxpayers with one or more qualifying older children who did not qualify for the child tax credit, the phaseout rate is 9%.
 The credit amounts for qualifying older children are adjusted annually for inflation.
 Effective for tax years beginning after December 31, 2022.